thank you for believing in a stronger, more hopeful community.

 - New to Foundation Directory Online?
 Watch Search By Phrase in FDO and Advanced Search & Filters in FDO

 Online chat support and trained staff are available to provide technical assistance onsite at the United Way building in downtown Savannah.
-Hours are Tuesday-Thursday 9 am – 5 pm by appointment only.
+Hours are Monday – Friday, 10 am – 12 pm and 1 pm – 3 pm or call for an appointment outside of these hours.

 Presented by: Lesley Francis Public Relations Experience: All levels welcome…